webplatformco/project-image-animation/images-in-video/README.md

 The proposed solution is to support images (animated or not) in `<video>` elements.

+Note that while there are API improvements that could make this more ergonomic, **this proposal does not propose any new API surface**.

-Video elements already have all the desired functionality, so this adds no new API surface.
+Video elements already have all the desired functionality.
 They support a rich API for controlling playback, UA-generated controls, and make it possible for authors to build their own controls.
-Proposals like [Pseudo elements for `<video>` content and controls](https://github.com/whatwg/html/issues/10507) will make it possible for authors to customize existing controls, without having to rebuild them, and proposals like [predefined play/pause invoker commands]() will make it easier to build custom playback UIs.
+Proposals like [Pseudo elements for `<video>` content and controls](https://github.com/whatwg/html/issues/10507) will make it possible for authors to customize existing controls without having to rebuild them, and proposals like [predefined play/pause invoker commands]() will make it easier to build custom playback UIs.

 Architecturally, this seems appropriate, since animated images are essentially videos with no audio track.
-Their implementation details are different, but there is no difference in terms of user-facing result.
+Their implementation details may be different, but in terms of user-facing result that is no different to another codec.

 ### Emulating current `<img>` behavior with `<video>`